Skip to content

 Make a bee hotel for your neighbourhood

-Bee populations are struggling, but a simple bee hotel can provide a refuge for these beneficial insects, improve your neighbourhood’s biodiversity, and help pollinate plants and trees.
+Bee populations are struggling, but a simple bee hotel can provide a refuge for these beneficial insects.
+By looking after bees, you improve your neighbourhood’s biodiversity and help pollinate plants and trees.

 What you will need